What is Christianity

-- God is the ruler, the supreme president, the king of this world.
-He also made us.
-God created people who were something like himself, and put them in charge of the world
+He made the world and he made us.
+God created people who were something like himself, and put them in charge of the world.

-- Unfortunately men and women everywhere have rejected God by doing things their own way.
 We rebel against him in lots of different ways.
-We ignore him and just get on with our own lives; or we disobey his instructions for living in his world.
+We either ignore him or we disobey his instructions for living in his world.

-- God cares enough about humanity to take our rebellion seriously.
-He calls us to account for our actions, and gives us exactly what we ask for -- permanent withdrawal.
-Being cut off from him means death and hell.
+He calls us to account for our actions, and gives us exactly what we ask for - permanent withdrawal.
+Since God is the source of life and all that is good, being cut off from him means death and hell.

-- Because of his great love and generosity, God did not leave us to suffer the consequences of our foolish rebellion, but rather did something to save us.
-He sent his own son into our world to become a man—Jesus of Nazareth.
+He sent his own son into our world to become a man—Jesus.
 Unlike us, Jesus didn’t rebel against God.
 He always lived under God’s rule.
 Jesus died as a substitute for rebels like us.
 The debt that we owed God, Jesus paid by dying in our place.

-- God accepted Jesus’ death as payment in full for our sins, and raised him from the dead.
-The risen Jesus is now what humanity was always meant to be: God’s ruler of the world.
-One day, he will return to call all of us to account for our actions.
-In the meantime, Jesus offers us new life, both now and eternally.
-Now, our sins can be forgiven through Jesus’ death, and we can make a fresh start with God, no longer as rebels but as friends.
+The risen Jesus will one day return to call us to account for our actions.
+In the meantime, Jesus offers us new life now and eternally.
+Our sins can be forgiven and we can make a fresh start with God, no longer as rebels but as friends.

 There is one God who is eternal personal Spirit.
 He is infinite in power, wisdom, holiness and love.
 He is Triune in essential being and revealed to us as Father, Son and Holy Spirit.